elastos/Leo.Simulator.Doc/demo-doc/milestone_Dec2019/taskList.md

 Docker In Docker means  we run a general isolate docker container to work as a network / storage isolator between the real execution environment (inside dodker) and outside world.
 Once we have such an middle layer, we can easily clean up all tmp storage and guarantee network isolation.

 # Raspberry Pi
+## Minimized OS for Raspberry Pi
+We do not need too many features in RPi.
+We only need to run docker without any additional components.
+Even keyboard, display card drivers can be ignored in order to minimize the attack surface.
+So we can choose or even build ourselves a minimized version of RPi linux.
+We can start from exsting minmized RPi OS, try to reduce the size and components untill all remaining components are necessary to us.

+## TPM module
+This is the key part of our security system.
+We need a direct communication channel between our node client and TPM.
+There are two different TPM module available at this moment, we need to do some research or test to find which one is better in our use case.

+The TPM communication channel needs to
+* Read signed PCR from TPM
+* Ask TPM's master key management system to help to manage our IPFS, DID key pair
+* Ask TPM to verify network, harddrive status, make hash if needed.

+## TPM protection to RPi and TPM itself
+This is self protection for RPi and TPM itself.
+Including
+* LUK encryption to RPi boot area on SD card
+* TPM physical lock
+* Zymbit (if we finally choose to use Zymbit) binding to a specific RPi unit

+We need to some security test for these features

+## Docker in docker

+# Pentest for RPi

+# Pentest for P2P network

+# World Bank Use Case